yeonjuan/html-eslint/docs/rules/require-closing-tags.md

-# @html-eslint/require-closing-tags
+# require-closing-tags

-Require use of closing tag.
+This rule enforces closing tag.

 ## How to use